-- During World War One the German Supreme High Command ran the country as a military dictatorship, with a two-to-four-man Junta based around Generals Hindenburg and Ludendorf serving as the country's de facto leadership.
+- During World War One the German Supreme High Command basically took over the country as a military dictatorship, with a two-to-four-man Junta based around Generals Hindenburg and Ludendorf serving as the country's de facto leadership.
 On realising the war was lost, however, they handed over power to a civilian government which was forced to agree to the unpopular terms of the Treaty of Versailles.
-Hindenberg and Lundendorf then promoted the idea that an undefeated Germany had been stabbed in the back by those same civilians, a myth eagerly taken up by the Nazis.
+Hindenberg & Lundendorf (TM) then promoted the idea that an undefeated Germany had been stabbed in the back by those same civilians, a myth eagerly taken up by the Nazis.